LivingPackets hopes to nurture a circular economy with its smart parcels – TechCrunch

 “Obviously all the people working for us believe deeply in what we’re doing,” Cotte said.
 “They’re willing to take a step back now to create value together and not just take value out of an existing system.
 And you need to share the value you create with the people who helped you create it.”

-It’s hard to imagine a future where these newfangled boxes replace even a noticeable proportion of the truly astronomical numbers of cardboard boxes being used every day.
+It’s hard to imagine a future where these newfangled boxes replace even a noticeable proportion of the truly astronomical number of cardboard boxes being used every day.
 But even so, getting them into a few key distribution channels could prove they work as intended — and improvements to the well-oiled machines (and deeply rutted paths) of logistics can spread like wildfire once the innumerable companies the industry touches see there’s a better way.

 The aims and means of LivingPackets may be rather utopian, but that could be the moonshot thinking that’s necessary to dislodge the logistics business from its current, decidedly last-century methods.